It’s summer! Hopefully you are loaded up on sunscreen and bug spray because the sun and bugs are also celebrating vacation season.

 - Am I going to be around heavily vegetated, humid areas during the day?

 - What type of activity are you engaged in: exercising, gardening, yard work, etc.?

 - Is the humidity and temperature high and wind speed low?

 Massey’s Mosquito Services target mosquitoes where they live and breed.
-We offer both annual/seasonal programs as well as one-time treatments perfect for parties, weddings and other outdoor events.
+If you’re looking for control services, we offer both annual/seasonal programs in addition to one-time treatments perfect for parties, weddings and other outdoor events.